hooroo/http_api_tools/README.md

 #### JSON Structure

-Serialization is structured using a 'sideloading' approach for relationships between the serialized data.
+##### Sideloading

 By default, only the ids of related objects will be serialized.
-These relationships and their ids will be added to the `links` hash.
+For serializers using a 'sideloading' approach, these relationships and their ids will be added to the `links` hash.

 ```javascript
 {